moegirlwiki/fileRemover/README.md

 -e --export <filename>: specify a file for exporting results.
 If file is not existed, it will be created.
 If file is existed, it will be overwritten.

-e.g. : python api.py -e "path/to/saved/list" to get all unused files list.
+e.g. : python api.py -s -e "path/to/saved/list" to get all unused files list saved into a file.

 you may need: